Spina Bifida Home Care in SW Fort Worth/Burleson, TX

 Bowel Management Programs

 Neurogenic bowel dysfunction requires a structured, consistent bowel management program.
-Our nursing staff can implement and maintain the bowel regimen established by the patient's medical team, provide hands-on assistance, and teach family members proper technique and monitoring.
-Consistency matters enormously — and having a trained nurse in the home to support this program reduces hospitalizations and improves quality of life.
+Our nursing staff implements and maintains the bowel regimen established by the patient's medical team.
+They provide hands-on assistance and teach family members proper technique and monitoring.
+Consistency matters enormously.
+Having a trained nurse in the home to support this program reduces hospitalizations and improves quality of life for everyone in the household.

 Wound Care and Skin Integrity

-Reduced or absent sensation below the level of the spinal defect places individuals with spina bifida at significant risk for pressure injuries.
-Our nurses perform thorough skin assessments, implement turning and repositioning schedules, apply appropriate wound care protocols for any existing skin breakdown, and educate families on prevention strategies.
-For patients who develop complex wounds, our agency has the clinical capability to manage wound VAC therapy and advanced wound care dressings at home — reducing the need for repeated outpatient wound clinic visits.
+Reduced or absent sensation below the level of the spinal defect creates serious pressure injury risk.
+Our nurses perform thorough skin assessments, implement turning and repositioning schedules, and apply appropriate wound care protocols for any existing skin breakdown.
+For patients with complex wounds, our agency has the clinical capability to manage wound VAC therapy and advanced wound care dressings at home — reducing repeated outpatient wound clinic visits.

 Shunt Monitoring